How Common Is Male Infertility?

 18 October 2021

 Most of us know - or have heard about - someone who has had trouble conceiving a baby.
-In fact, Australian couples experience fertility challenges.
+In fact, one in six Australian couples experience fertility challenges.
 But I bet most of you automatically associate infertility with women.

 The truth is 30 per cent of fertility issues are due to what we call “male factor” infertility.